gerbera/gerbera/README.Docker.md

 e.g. `gerbera/gerbera:3.1.1-transcoding`.
 It includes tools such as ffmpeg and vlc.

 # Debug build
-A full debug build is available as separate image whit the `-debug` suffix, e.g. `gerbera/gerbera:3.1.1-debug`.
+A full debug build is available as separate image with the `-debug` suffix, e.g. `gerbera/gerbera:3.1.1-debug`.
 It is building most libraries and tools based on the latest supported versions.

 # Examples